All Collections

 • Group Description: See "Description" under Common Field Properties.

-• Multi Select: Specifies whether or not you are allowed to select multiple checkboxes from the group in the same form.
+• Multi Select: Specifies whether or not you are allowed to select multiple checkboxes from the group in the same Form.

 • Display: The symbol that is used to fill in the box.
 Available options are Checkmark, Xmark, Circle, and Oval.
-A circle or oval may be handy if you want to circle an element on your form.
+A circle or oval may be handy if you want to circle an element on your Form.

 Database